Presenter

 Presenter Module

-This module provides classes and functions for presenting GHG (Greenhouse Gas) emissions computation results in various output formats such as Excel, JSON, and LaTeX.
+This module provides functionality for presenting Greenhouse Gas (GHG) emissions computation results in various output formats such as Excel, JSON, LaTeX, and HTML.

 Classes: